Andreansx/Networking-lab/README.md

 This way, the management interfaces for the vSRX3 appliances will be always reachable through the OOB network even when the main PVE link goes down.

 This also improves security a lot.

+*   Second thing is implementing the Dell EMC S4048-ON switch into the lab

+I want to use this switch as the Top-of-the-Rack switch in my lab.

+It's absolutely insane and it's a gigantic upgrade for me.
+After all, it's my first real datacenter-grade networking L3 switch.

+It will be a great L3 fabric for my network which will allow me to create super-fast links to my vSRX3 vRouters and handle VXLAN Tunnels.

+*   Third thing is L3-Only network

+I want to make my network more to be like a real datacenter network.
+Now, hyperscalers use a L3-Only Spine-Leaf architecture in their datacenters.

+A L3-Only network means that there is no stretching of L2 domains, no issues caused by LACP, no locked ports cause of STP and no fake load-balancing with bond interfaces.

+By making my network L3-Only, I will be able to do everything a lot more elastically, and also utilize real load-balancing using ECMP for BGP.

+Creating a stable L3-Only network fabric also makes up a great environment for a very advanced datacenter technologies like VXLAN which is currently used routinely.

+I could create a VXLAN tunnel between VMs_NET in PVE reachable through a vSRX3 vRouter, and my laptop connected to the CRS326.
+Then to make it even better and more advanced I could replace "flood-and-learn" with EVPN for BGP which is a really great technology currently used in datacenters.

+As of now, the VMs_NET and KUBERNETES_NET are directly connected to the CRS326.
+This keeps those two L2 domains that stretch beyond the PVE Server.

+I would move the link connecting the CRS326 to the PVE, to the Dell instead of the CRS326.

+The CRS326 will become a access switch with less to handle now.

+On the link between the PVE and the Dell, there will be tagged point-to-point links to the vSRX3 routers, all connected together by BGP.

+The VMs and other networks now won't be connected to the Dell.
+Those networks will be reachable only throught vSRX3 vRouters inside the PVE Server.

+The Dell will keep eBGP Sessions with the vSRX3 routers and route traffic not between those networks directly but it will route traffic between the vSRXs.

+This is my miniature version of distributed routing which is used in Azure, AWS etc.

+The eBGP sessions will be between appropriate SVIs on the Dell and the vSRXs.

+This is a lot more elastic approach and it also allows me to use the vSRXs as VTEPs for VXLAN tunnels.

+I will be able to enable EVPN for eBGP sessions and create VXLAN Tunnels with great efficency for example between VMS_NET or USERS_NET and my physical laptop connected to the Dell ToR.

+The insanely powerful Trident 2 ASIC allows this Dell switch to perform VXLAN encapsulation, BGP EVPN etc. with incredible line-speed bandwidth.

+This is what I want to achieve for now.

 ## Hardware